Veilios/SudokuSolver/README.md

    Fill the entire board with numbers in every sqaure, without repeating any numbers in the same row, column, and sub sqaure.
    This makes the entire board valid/solved.

+   # Objectives left to do
+   [ ] - Create GUI
+   [ ] - Make sudoku board interactive rather than static [ ] - Give out put whether board is valid or unsolvable